nus-cs2103/website-base/admin/project-w07-v11.md

     * v1.3: can specify photo location if it is in local hard disk, show photo from local hard disk
   ```
-* Record the project plan in the issue tracker by creating issues and assigning them to the relevant team member and the relevant milestone.
+* Record the project plan in the issue tracker (create new issues if necessary) by assigning issues to the relevant team member and the relevant milestone.

 #### {{ thumb(6) }} {{ icon_individual }} start implementing a minimal version of your feature